Aneal250/Aneal250/README.md

 ### :man_technologist: About Me :

-Hi, I am a Software Developer with extensive years of experience in developing and building interactive web applications using software Technologies such as HTML, CSS, JavaScript, React, Redux, Nextjs, NodeJs, ExpressJs, CMS and MongoDB.
-I decompose complex problems into logic and scalable UI components using JavaScript and TypeScript frameworks to build cutting edge Web Applications.
+Hi, I am Aneal, a software Developer, am currently and continuosily working extensively on web applications.
+After majoring in computer Engineering in my first-Degree program, I have worked for a few start-ups and organisations as a software developer (Full Stack Developer).
+I found myself specializing on front-end software development despite being a MERN Stack Developer, utilizing software technologies like HTML, CSS, Javascript, TypeScript, React, Nextjs, VueJs NodesJs ExpressJS, Mongodb and may others, to develop and build interactive and cutting-edge web technologies.
+I decompose complex problems into logic and scalable UI components using JavaScript and Typescript frameworks to build modern web applications.
+I am looking forward and willing to expand my horizons and capacity as a software developer by taking up new and challenging roles in frontend development. :smiley:

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.